Guidelines on Adult Critical Care Ultrasonography: Focused Update 2024

 José L. Díaz-Gómez, MD, MAS, NCC (UCNS), FASE, FCCM, is the institute chair, critical care at Cleveland Clinic Abu Dhabi.
 His immediate previous position was chief of cardiothoracic, mechanical circulatory support, and transplant critical care at the Texas Heart Institute at Baylor St. Luke's Medical Center in Houston, Texas, USA.

-Sara Nikravan, MD, FASED, FCCM
+Sara Nikravan, MD, FASE, FCCM

 Author

-Sara Nikravan, MD, FASED, FCCM
+Sara Nikravan, MD, FASE, FCCM

 Tags: